Best Cheap Health Insurance in New York for 2026

 Short-term health insurance in New York

-New York bans short-term health insurance because short-term plans don't have to offer essential benefits such as maternity care, mental health care or prescription drugs.
+New York bans short-term health insurance, as short-term plans don't have to offer essential benefits like maternity care, mental health care or prescription drugs.

 New York state law requires all health insurance plans to offer these benefits.